fawtytoo/Midiplay/README.md

 This project deals with timing somewhat differently than many other MIDI projects.
 The timing is done using the delta-time values (ticks) only.
 The tick values and samples per tick are kept separate.
 Samples per tick are solely used for playback.
 This gives 2 advantages: ensures synchronisation across tracks, and less time is spent checking for new events.
 Incidentally, this is the reason why the SMPTE format is not supported.

 ### Events
-The library handles only a few basic events, but enough that would satisfy most MIDI/MUS data.
+Midiplay can handle enough events that should satisfy most MIDI/MUS data.
+- MUS/MIDI
-- Note On
+  - Note On / Off
+  - Channel Volume & Expression
+  - Panning
+  - All Notes Off
-- Note Off
+  - All Sounds Off
   - Pitch Wheel (fixed 2 semitones up/down)
+  - Change Instrument
+- MIDI
   - After Touch (key pressure)
   - After Touch (channel pressure)
-- Sustain (still broken)
-- Tempo (MIDI only)
+  - Tempo
-- Channel Volume
-- Panning
-- All Notes Off
-- All Sounds Off
-- Expression
   - Registered Parameter Number

 ## Sources
 - [MUS format](https://moddingwiki.shikadi.net/wiki/MUS_Format)